zinovyev/yiiestbook/README.md

 $ vagrant up
 ```

-After installation the site will be available at *http://127.0.0.1:8080*.The port can be easyli changed in Vagrantfile (vagrant configuration).
+After installation the site will be available at *http://127.0.0.1:8080*.
+This port can be easyli changed in Vagrantfile (in the root folder of the project).